-Room acoustics treatment for the purpose of listening to music is partly science and partly art.
+Applying acoustic treatment to a room, for the purpose of listening to music, is partly science and partly art.

 The aim of acoustic treatment, in a room designed for listening, is to allow you to hear your speakers as accurately as possible.
 In an untreated room sound bounces around, recombining with the primary source (the speakers) to create new sound which often lacks clarity and balance.
 The room dimensions, construction material, seating position, speaker placement, existing furniture etc. are just some of the factors that need to be considered when designing an acoustic treatment for a room.
 It is desirable that the room retains a natural sense of space, which is why in professional studios you see plenty of hard surfaces combined with absorption, in the form of resonator panels.
 Our own HA600-75 hybrid panel exhibits the same characteristics of a resonator panel by absorbing lower frequencies and reflecting high frequencies.